You can sort a slice of floats in reverse order using the sort.Sort() along with the sort.Reverse() and sort.Float64Slice() function.

 [4.6 2.1 1.9 1.8 1.1]

-The custom type Float64Slice implements the sort.Interface interface, so it can be passed to the sort.Sort() function.
+The custom type Float64Slice implements the sort.Interface interface so that it can be passed to the sort.Sort() function.

 In the above example, we first sort the float_slice in ascending order using the sort.Float64s() function.